Grab a FREE Belly Fat Burning Report To Lose Belly Fat and Melt Pounds >>> Click Here For Instant Access

 This is a forward lunge so you begin the exercise by standing upright with a dumbbell in each hand.
 You take a step forward with one leg and lower yourself down to the floor.
 Make sure to not let the front knee pass your toes.

 As you’re taking this step forward, do a bicep curl with both hands.
-Then, go back to the starting postion and repeat while alternating legs.
+Then, go back to the starting position and repeat while alternating legs.

 Note: you can also do this with a reverse lunge and perform hammer curls instead of regular ones.